Gene Sherman (art specialist): Early life and education

 Sherman was born in 1947 and raised in South Africa to parents of European Jewish background.
 In the aftermath of the Sharpeville massacre in 1960, her parents decided to emigrate to Australia.
 They arrived in Melbourne in 1964, but returned to South Africa nine months later due to the large distances and political disagreement with the White Australia policy.

 Upon return to South Africa, Sherman attended the University of the Witwatersrand in Johannesburg, graduating with a Bachelor of Arts (French) (Hons) and a Master of Arts (Hons).
 During this time she met and later wed Brian Sherman (co-founder of fund management group, EquitiLink, and Chair of Finances for the 2000 Sydney Olympic Committee).
 The couple have two children.

 In 1976 Sherman once again emigrated to Australia, this time with her young family.
 After completing the preliminary research at the Sorbonne in Paris, Sherman completed a doctorate in early 20th-century French literature in 1981 at the University of Sydney.

 Career

 Sherman taught at the University of Sydney from 1976 to 1980 and was appointed Head of Modern Languages at Ascham School in Sydney from 1981 to 1986.

 Sherman Galleries

-Following her teaching career, Sherman established the commercial Sherman Galleries (1986–2007) which exhibited the work of Australian artists including (alphabetically): Paddy Bedford, Gordon Bennett, Shane Cotton, Shaun Gladwell, Janet Laurence, Mike Parr, Imants Tillers and Hossein Valamanesh, among others.
+Following her teaching career, Sherman established the commercial Sherman Galleries (1986–2007) which exhibited the work of Australian artists including (alphabetically): Paddy Bedford, Gordon Bennett, Shane Cotton, Shaun Gladwell, Janet Laurence, Mike Parr, Imants Tillers and Hossein Valamanesh.

 From 1989, Sherman focussed on working closely with artists from Asia, which included Ah Xian, Wenda Gu, Cai Guo-Qiang, Shen Shaomin, and Xu Bing, among others.